Augustus401/assessment-portfolio/README.md

 # assessment-portfolio
-all of the coding in a portfolio
+this protfolio is for the assessment on introduction to Programming in first semester